Wood-based Heating Appliances

-Veteran’s Administration Medical Center, Battle Creek, MI
+Veteran’s Administration Medical Center, Battle Creek, Michigan

-Pinecrest Medical Care Facility, Bark River, MI
+Pinecrest Medical Care Facility, Bark River, Michigan

 Pinecrest is located in Powers, Michigan, in northern Menominee County in the south central part of the Upper Peninsula.
 The facility offers medical care, Alzheimer’s care, physical, occupational and speech therapy, and can house up to 160 residents.
 There are 170,000 square feet in four buildings that are both heated and cooled using a low-pressure steam district energy (DE) system fueled primarily by wood chips.
 Cooling is provided by a Trane absorption chiller, which runs water at 42 degrees Fahrenheit.
 The system also provides domestic hot water, high-temperature hot water (e.g. dishwashing), and hot water for the laundry.
 There are two natural gas backup boilers.
 Pinecrest also has a 10 kw solar panel array connected to the grid that was funded by the Michigan Energy Office.

-The Mariner North Restaurant, Copper Harbor, MI
+The Mariner North Restaurant, Copper Harbor, Michigan

 The Mariner North is located in downtown Copper Harbor, a small town near the tip of the Keweenaw Peninsula.
 Six buildings are heated with hot water from a 250,000 btu, water-jacketed Central Boiler.
 About 40 cords of wood are used during the extended cold season.
 Alternative heating is either with propane or fuel oil, as the natural gas grid does not reach Copper Harbor.

-The case in the state of Upper Austria
+The case in the State of Upper Austria

 Upper Austria, a state in northern Austria, has a well-developed, wood-based heating sector, including home-based automatic pellet boilers, micro-grids and other district energy installations, and CHP facilities that use wood.
 This model has been very successful and serves as a good example of what can potentially be built in Michigan.